bdebenon/demo_monorepo/README.md

 ### Service

-Services shouldn't have "business logic" in them.
+Service layers shouldn't have "business logic" in them.
 They can carry out a number of steps required to fulfill an application need.